 Unlocking the untapped potential of perishable inventory holds the key to enhancing a company's bottom line.
 In this comprehensive guide, we will explore the essential techniques for effective inventory management, focusing on perishable stock, as well as actionable insights to help businesses thrive.

 - What is perishable inventory?

-- The techniques for effective perishable inventory management
+- What are the best techniques for effective perishable inventory management?

 - How to implement inventory management techniques for perishable goods

 Perishable inventory refers to products that expire or lose value over time and have a limited shelf life due to spoilage.
 Because of this, perishable goods require tailored strategies and techniques to handle the expiring products and help maximize profits.